Frequently Asked Questions

 Where should I get labs drawn and is the cost of labs included in the evaluation?

-We strongly recommend that you get your labs drawn 24 hours prior to your evaluation, through your primary care physician or a hospital.
+We strongly recommend that you get your labs drawn 48- 24 hours prior to your evaluation, through Quest Diagnostics, your primary care physician, or a hospital.
+Our Welcome Center will send an order to your preferred provider when you schedule your evaluation.
 Having lab results prior to evaluation shortens the wait time for determining your level of care.
-If your primary care physician or other provider completes your labs they can fax the results to the Walden clinic where your evaluation is scheduled.
-If you feel more comfortable, you may also bring the lab results with you to the evaluation.
+If your primary care physician or other provider completes your labs they can fax the results to 781-827-3874.

 **Please be aware that the cost of your labs is not included in the cost of the evaluation.
 Depending on your insurance, the coverage of tests may vary depending on if they are completed through your primary care physician or an independent lab.
 If you have questions about your coverage and potential cost, please contact your insurer and the office completing your lab work.